kestrelm/Creature_Godot/README.md

 Sample UtahRaptor Artwork: Emily Willoughby (http://emilywilloughby.com)

 ##Video Tutorial
-A video tutorial of the using the plugin is here: https://youtu.be/jkjWR21lAqY
+A video tutorial about using the plugin is here: https://youtu.be/jkjWR21lAqY

 ##Compilation & Installation